welcome banner

 Not all services will, maybe not even most at present!

-Bottom Line: SK is fairly new, but it can be a fairly useful convenience as well.
+Bottom Line: SK is fairly recent, costs money, but can be a useful convenience.

-Three things: science and the breathless immensity of nature!
+Then, three things: Science and the breathless immensity of nature!
 Then sports.
+Then hobbies.

 And the rules of the game?

 The first rule is motion is life.
-And you too can do sports, not just watch 'em on TV or that small screen!
+You too can do some sport, not just watch it on TV or that small screen!
 E.g., ON, ON!

 The second rule is there is other life in the universe.
 I'm not talking SETI.
 I mean folks right here who don't happen to be you.
 It's the main argument opposing solopsism and cancel culture in one fell swoop.
 Without everyone else, you wouldn't be here.